Q. Can I be spotter?

 Q. I just took my class.
 When do I get my Spotter ID?

 A. There are two types of Skywarn Spotters: Amateur Radio Operators and Non-Radio Operators.
-Metro Skywarn Spotter IDs and ID cards are given to Amateur Radio Operators only, and are assigned at your class.
+Metro Skywarn Spotter IDs and ID cards are given to Amateur Radio Operators only, and are assigned at the end of your class.
 You will receive an ID card with your Spotter ID on it.
+MSW IDs are a four-digit number.

-Q. I'm not an Amateur Radio Operator.
+Q. I am not an Amateur Radio Operator.
 When do I get my ID?

 A. Non-Radio Operators are given Skywatcher IDs from the National Weather Service.
 These are emailed to you in June directly by the NWS.
-You are still a Skywarn spotter–you just report directly to the NWS.
+You are still a Skywarn spotter—you just report directly to the NWS.
 Instructions on how to report will be emailed to you, along with your ID.
-You will not receive an MSW ID card at the class.
-Beginning in 2017, Metro Skywarn will be handing out blank Skywatcher ID cards with a space for you to fill in your Spotter ID when you receive the email from the NWS that contains your Skywatcher ID.
+You will be given a blank Skywatcher ID card with a space to fill in your Skywatcher ID when you receive the email from the NWS that contains your Skywatcher ID.
 Skywatcher IDs are not available to be distributed at your class.
+Skywatcher IDs are a combination of County-Letter-Number.
+Use the full combination when you make a report to the NWS.

 Q. Can I register for the Website?